Convert Your Scanner to an IP Scanner with Raspberry Pi | Remote Document Scanning

-PS: Dynamsoft Service is the core piece of DWT when running in Service mode.
-It handles the communication between the hardware (scanner, webcam, etc.) and the browser, manages the image buffer, and coordinates data between different modules.1 You can learn more about how DWT and remote scan works in this post.
+Dynamsoft Service is the core piece of DWT when running in Service mode.
+It handles the communication between the hardware (scanner, webcam, etc.) and the browser, manages the image buffer, and coordinates data between different modules.1

-The recently released Dynamic Web TWAIN v17 has added support for ARM devices.
-The Dynamsoft Service can now run on ARM devices like Jetson Nano and Raspberry Pi.
+The recently released Dynamic Web TWAIN v17 has added support for ARM Linux devices.
+The Dynamsoft Service can now run on devices like Jetson Nano and Raspberry Pi.

 Here we will go through how to set up remote document scanning on Raspberry Pi step by step.